Continuous Learning for Android Malware Detection: Evaluation

 We extract DREBIN features~\cite{arp2014drebin} from the apps to train all models.
 DREBIN uses 8 sets of features to capture the app's required access to hardware components, requested permissions, names of app components, filtered intents, usage of restricted API calls, actually used permissions, suspicious API calls, and network addresses.

 As is typical for research on active learning in malware classification, we simulate the human analyst using post-facto data from VirusTotal and AVClass2.
-Our assumption is that over time VirusTotal scores converge to the correct label; since all samples are at least 5 years old, we treat current VirusTotal and AVClass2 labels as ground truth, and whenever an active learning scheme calls for a human analyst to label a sample, we use these ground-truth labels.
+Our assumption is that over time VirusTotal scores converge to the correct label; we treat current VirusTotal and AVClass2 labels as ground truth, and whenever an active learning scheme calls for a human analyst to label a sample, we use these ground-truth labels.

 We apply each active learning scheme to select new samples each month, update/retrain the classifier, and then predict on samples from the next month.